RocketChat/fuselage/common/reviews/api/fuselage.api.md

 // src/components/Flex/index.ts:4:5 - (ae-forgotten-export) The symbol "FlexContainer" needs to be exported by the entry point index.d.ts
 // src/components/Flex/index.ts:5:5 - (ae-forgotten-export) The symbol "FlexItem" needs to be exported by the entry point index.d.ts
 // src/components/Grid/Grid.tsx:15:18 - (ae-forgotten-export) The symbol "GridProps" needs to be exported by the entry point index.d.ts
-// src/components/InputBox/InputBox.tsx:61:3 - (ae-forgotten-export) The symbol "Option_3" needs to be exported by the entry point index.d.ts
+// src/components/InputBox/InputBox.tsx:61:3 - (ae-forgotten-export) The symbol "OptionProps_2" needs to be exported by the entry point index.d.ts
-// src/components/InputBox/InputBox.tsx:62:3 - (ae-forgotten-export) The symbol "Placeholder" needs to be exported by the entry point index.d.ts
+// src/components/InputBox/InputBox.tsx:62:3 - (ae-forgotten-export) The symbol "PlaceholderProps" needs to be exported by the entry point index.d.ts
-// src/components/Menu/V2/Menu.tsx:36:11 - (ae-forgotten-export) The symbol "MenuButtonProps" needs to be exported by the entry point index.d.ts
+// src/components/Menu/V2/Menu.tsx:37:11 - (ae-forgotten-export) The symbol "MenuButtonProps" needs to be exported by the entry point index.d.ts
 // src/components/Modal/index.ts:14:43 - (ae-forgotten-export) The symbol "ModalThumbProps" needs to be exported by the entry point index.d.ts
 // src/components/Modal/index.ts:14:43 - (ae-forgotten-export) The symbol "ModalTitleProps" needs to be exported by the entry point index.d.ts
 // src/components/Modal/index.ts:25:5 - (ae-forgotten-export) The symbol "ModalBackdropProps" needs to be exported by the entry point index.d.ts